All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Lifestyle modification alone 3-5% body weight typically Moderate with exercise Often insufficient to overcome hypothyroid metabolic resistance

-For hypothyroid patients who need substantial weight loss but are not candidates for or prefer to avoid surgery, Zepbound offers the closest pharmacological alternative to bariatric surgery in terms of efficacy .
+For hypothyroid patients who need substantial weight loss but aren't candidates for or prefer to avoid surgery, Zepbound offers the closest pharmacological alternative to bariatric surgery for efficacy .

 Levothyroxine Management on Zepbound